Asian shares hold range as investors eye U.S. CPI

 Also at play was some thought that hedge funds may have shifted their bond allocation, driven by lower volatility in the bond market recently, analysts said.

-On Wall Street overnight, the S&P 500 (.SPX) came within a whisker of its all-time high set in May as big tech rallied along with healthcare stocks, but finished 0.1% lower.
-The Dow (.DJI) slipped 0.44% and the Nasdaq Composite (.IXIC) fell 0.09%.
+On Wall Street overnight, the S&P 500 came within a whisker of its all-time high set in May as big tech rallied along with healthcare stocks, but finished 0.1% lower.
+The Dow slipped 0.44% and the Nasdaq Composite fell 0.09%. [.N]

 Markets are looking to the European Central Bank (ECB)policy meeting later in the day where it will likely keep its policy guidance unchanged and publish updated euro area macroeconomic projections.